AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-send-topics-for-review.md

     The **Task Details** page is displayed.

-1. Select the **Content** tab to view the topics currently included in the review task.
+1. Select the **CONTENT** tab to view the topics currently included in the review task.
 1. Review the topic list and modify the selection as needed.

     - Select new topics that were not previously sent for review.